Are you just getting started with your new Sundew plant? Here are some guidelines to help it

 forget to water your carnivorous plants, consider placing the pots in a shallow container

-5. Give it adequate light.
+filled with water and allow the plants to absorb the water from the bottom up. - Give it adequate light.
 Drosera plants can survive in full sun to partial shade.
 Do be

 careful of scorching if you’re putting your Sundew in a south-facing window: If you notice